ExpressionEngine/ExpressionEngine-User-Guide/source/installation/upgrade_from_2.x.rst

    `standard edition <https://store.ellislab.com/manage>`__, whichever your site is currently running) and unzip the files to a folder on your computer.

 #.
-Clear the cache in ExpressionEngine by going to
-   :menuselection:`Admin --> Utilities --> Clear Cached Data Files`.
-Select
-   **All Caches** and click Submit.

-#.
 Take your site offline:

   #.
-Copy :file:`system/utilities/offline.html` to your web root directory (the
+Copy :file:`system/expressionengine/utilities/offline.html` to your web
-     same place you have your main :file:`index.php` file).
+     root directory (the same place you have your main :file:`index.php` file).
   #.
 Rename :file:`offline.html` to :file:`index.html`.
 Now your visitors will
      see the "offline" page while you update your site.